justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 ### Heap Data Structures

 Cyclone allocates heap data one page at a time.
 Each page is several megabytes in size and can store multiple Scheme objects.
-Cyclone will start with a small initial page size (say 2 MB) and gradually allocate larger pages using the Fibonnaci Sequence until reaching a maximum size (say 16 MB).
+Cyclone will start with a small initial page size and gradually allocate larger pages using the Fibonnaci Sequence until reaching a maximum size.

 Each page contains a linked list of free objects that is used to find the next available slot for an allocation.
 An entry on the free list will be split if it is larger than necessary for an allocation; the remaining space will remain in the free list for the next allocation.